 But why do we need more capacity?

 Today, we almost exclusively rely on networks using the radio frequency spectrum to transmit data.
 This spectrum has a limited capacity and data rate.
-The range of applications and devices that transmit data and are connected to the internet has grown significantly over the last 30 years and will continue to grow and overcrowd the radio spectrum.
+The range and number of applications and devices that transmit data and are connected to the internet have grown significantly over the last 30 years and will continue to grow and overcrowd the radio spectrum.
 The consequences of these limitations mean we are running out of ‘space’ in the radio frequency range.

 Now imagine that it is not possible to send any of this information: The world would come to a standstill – this is called the spectrum crunch.